rohrerj/scion/doc/dev/design/FABRID.rst

 (e.g., it would allow to port EPIC-HP from a path type to a HBH extension).
 Since FABRID still requires the packetID and packet timestamp, providing the Packet Identifier Option became mandatory for FABRID packets.
-The cost of moving the Packet Identifier to a separate HBH extension is 4 bytes, where 2 bytes are used for the HBH option type and length fields and 2 bytes for padding to have the FABRID HBH extension 4 bytes alligned.
+The cost of moving the Packet Identifier to a separate HBH extension is 4 bytes, where 2 bytes are used for the HBH option type and length fields and 2 bytes for padding to have the FABRID HBH extension 4 bytes aligned.

 Length of PacketID and PacketTimestamp for the Identifier HBH option
 ---------------------------------------------------------------------